pjcavalcanti/WitnessInformation/README.md

 **test_...** contains tests for the util functions and can be run with pytest.

 **plots_notebook.ipynb** contains all plotting functions and table data calculations.

+The cpp_implementation_and_extension folder contains a C++ more efficient implementation of the simulation, approximately an order of magnitude faster.
+This implementation is still untested.